 Student Representative Council – Years 7-12

-Mental Health Advocacy Program (MHAP) Team – Years 9 & 10
+Mental Health Advocacy Program (MHAP) Team – Years 9 and 10

 Leadership Program – Year 11